 - Why did you choose to attend the school?
 (Admissions reps are sometimes alumni themselves!
 And this is the perfect question to ask them.)

-And there you have it: everything you need to know to make the most of a law school fair.
-You’ll get an information overload.
-You’ll write your email so many times, your hand will cramp.
+And there you have it: everything you need to know to make the most of a virtual law school fair.
+It might feel like information overload.
+You’ll type in your email so many times, your hand may cramp.
 But you’ll leave more excited for your future than you can possibly imagine.